Hemanth Hariharan

 BTP

-Inelastic buckling of concrete-filled tube (CFT) columns
+Research Assistant - Inelastic buckling of concrete-filled tube (CFT) columns

 During my summer research internship at Purdue University with Dr. Amit Varma, I developed a GUI on MATLAB with a pre-processor and a post-processor for an existing MATLAB code to analyze CFT columns.
 Column curves and interaction curves were generated iteratively and I used higher-order interpolation to develop a tool that provided column designs.
 In addition to my computational research, I also worked at the Bowen Lab in setting up test specimens of composite walls.